Laser Tattoo Removal: Everything You Need to Know

-You might regret the pink dolphin you thought was cute when you were seventeen but doesn’t really match with your half-sleeve of skulls and vines.
+You might regret the pink dolphin you thought was cute when you were seventeen, which doesn’t really match with your half-sleeve of skulls and vines.
 Or maybe you wish your ex-wife’s name wasn’t permanently etched on your skin.

 Well, I’ve got good news for you: with laser removal, a tattoo doesn’t have to be a life sentence.

 Laser tattoo removal is the most common tattoo removal procedure.
-But unless you’ve either had a tattoo lasered off or performed a removal yourself, you probably don’t know too much about it.
+Yet, unless you’ve either had a tattoo lasered off or performed a removal yourself, you probably don’t know too much about it.

 If you’re thinking of getting a tattoo removed, keep reading.
 This article will cover all the basics you need to know before making your decision.

 Tattoo removal is the process of getting an area of permanently injected ink removed from a section of skin on the body.

 While there are several ways to remove tattoo ink from the skin, laser tattoo removal is by far and wide the most effective and popular method due to its high success rates and lack of serious side effects.